 Early record companies recorded music on wax with a needle.
 Later on they used small cutter blades to cut a signal into soft metal masters and this corresponded to the sound wave.
 After a while engineers began using high quality analog tape.
 The music was reproduced to vinyl records.
 The master tapes converted magnetic signals to a cuter blade that inscribed lots of little wiggles on a surface, first shellac later mylar, a very fine type of rubber.
 The record could be played to produce an analog signal, and by the way, sometimes a very good signal if you have good equipment.
 LP records are a good media because they can be stored a long time, but every time they are played, some of the little wiggles could get damaged.
 With good equipment the damage is less but the record will eventually lose some quality.
 If you play a record once and obtain a good digital signal, you can play the digital media over and over without any quality loss, and still have the original record.

 Early vinyl LP records weigh about 200

-grams and did not bend.
+grams and did not bend much.
 By about 1970 the later LPs were around 90

 grams or so, thinner and quite flexible and used a finer quality of vinyl.
 I find that the lighter

-and thinner vinyl records tend to sound much better.
+and thinner vinyl records can sound much better.
 It makes sense.

-The rubber is superior quality and can produce more intricate and tighter
+The vinyl rubber is superior quality and can produce more intricate and tighter

 wiggles.
 But then the lighter LP is more subject to warping.